Generating debugging information

 Select I want to generate the debugging information.

-The colored bars under the toolbar icon and to the left of the feature options are always green, whether or not this option is selected.
+The coloured bars under the toolbar icon and to the left of the feature options are always green, whether or not this option is selected.

 You can obfuscate the file paths to your source code which are recorded in the .pdb file by selecting I want to obfuscate the documents' URLs in the .pdb file.